Chat with us, powered by LiveChat

 This course is focused on cultivating the skills and insights needed to successfully serve as a hearing officer and decision-maker for Title IX complaints.
 This training meets the requirements under Title IX and VAWA Section 304 to help decision-makers recognize and overcome bias and ensure equity for all parties.

 For individuals serving as hearing chairs, panelists, single decision-makers, administrative hearing facilitators, and party advisors, this training will underscore decision-making skills so that decisions are sound, supportable, and less susceptible to future challenges, such as in litigation.
+Learn more about this certification course.

 Register Today

-Title IX Compliance Essentials for K-12 Education
+Title IX Coordinator Foundations Level One: Compliance Essentials for K-12 Education

 June 9 | 8:30am-4:30pm PT

-Title IX Compliance Essentials for K-12 Education is designed to provide K-12 Title IX professionals with the knowledge and skills necessary to effectively address sex- and gender-based harassment and discrimination within their school or district’s education program and activities.
+Title IX Coordinator Foundations Level One: Compliance Essentials for K-12 Education is designed to provide K-12 Title IX professionals with the knowledge and skills necessary to effectively address sex- and gender-based harassment and discrimination within their school or district’s education program and activities.
 Learn the key elements of Title IX compliance required of all K-12 schools that receive federal funding.
+Learn more about this certification course.

 Register Today

-Title IX Coordinator Foundations for K-12 Education
+Title IX Coordinator Foundations Level Two: Notice, Initial Assessment, and Resolution Process for K-12 Education

 June 10 | 8:30am-4:30pm PT

 This course focuses on the Title IX Coordinator’s specific responsibilities at each phase of the Title IX Resolution Process, from intake to appeal.
+Learn more about this certification course.

 Register Today

-Title IX Investigator Foundations for K-12 Education
+Title IX Investigation Foundations Level One for K-12 Education

 June 11 | 8:30am-4:30pm PT

 This course focuses on the investigator’s specific responsibilities at each distinct phase of an investigation.
 Participants will learn the fundamental skills necessary to plan and promptly complete investigations of sex- and gender-based misconduct in schools.
 ATIXA experts will lead participants through a comprehensive review of the investigation process, providing step-by-step guidance and advice, using a case study to provide an opportunity to practice each phase.
+Learn more about this certification course.

 Register Today

-Investigation Report Writing for K-12 Education
+Title IX Investigation Foundations Level Two: Report Writing for K-12 Education

 June 13 | 8:30am-4:30pm PT